renaudhager/kured/README.md

 Flags:
-      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system") --end-time string                     only reboot before this time of day (default "23:59")
+      --alert-filter-regexp regexp.Regexp   alert names to ignore when checking for active alerts --blocking-pod-selector stringArray   label selector identifying pods whose presence should prevent reboots --command string                      systemctl command to run when sentinel is found (default "reboot") --ds-name string                      name of daemonset on which to place lock (default "kured") --ds-namespace string                 namespace containing daemonset on which to place lock (default "kube-system") --end-time string                     only reboot before this time of day (default "23:59")